e2tox/tsmon/README.md

 ## Examples

-Example 1.
-Just run the index.ts
+1. Just run the index.ts

 ```bash
 tsmon index.ts
 ```

-Example 2.
-You want pass some parameter to your app
+2. You want pass some parameter to your app

 ```bash
 tsmon index.ts hello typescript 2019
 ```

-Example 3.
-You want debugging the process
+3. You want debugging the process

 ```bash
 tsmon --inspect index.ts
 ```

-Example 4.
-You want pass some parameter to your code and debug
+4. You want pass some parameter to your code and debug

 ```bash
 tsmon --inspect index.ts hello world